T: +1 (410) 834 7415

-Deborah K. Marcuse is the Managing Partner of Sanford Heisler Sharp’s Baltimore office and a co-Chair of the firm’s Title VII Practice.
-She represents employees in individual and class actions addressing a wide range of employment disputes, including suits alleging discrimination, unlawful termination, unlawful denial of promotions, unequal pay, wage and hour violations, and hostile work environments related to race, gender, age, national origin, sexual orientation, pregnancy, religion, and disability.
-Deborah has negotiated and secured significant monetary awards for law firm partners and associates, high level corporate executives and other clients with discrimination, harassment, and retaliation claims in the legal, pharmaceutical, financial, manufacturing and commercial real estate sectors.
+Deborah K. Marcuse is the Managing Partner of Sanford Heisler Sharp’s Baltimore office and co-Chair of the firm’s Title VII Practice.
+She represents employees in individual and class actions addressing a range of employment disputes, including suits alleging discrimination, unlawful termination, unlawful denial of promotions, unequal pay, wage and hour violations, and hostile work environments related to race, gender, age, national origin, sexual orientation, pregnancy, religion, and disability.
+She has negotiated and secured significant monetary awards for law firm partners and associates, high level corporate executives and other workers with discrimination, harassment, and retaliation claims in the legal, pharmaceutical, financial, retail, and commercial real estate sectors.

-Deborah regularly speaks on issues relating to employment discrimination and class action practice, including pay equity and the particular challenges faced by women in the legal industry.
-She is actively involved in the National Employment Lawyers’ Association, where she serves as a co-Chair of the Class and Collective Action Practice Group.
-Deborah has co-authored Supreme Court amicus briefs on behalf of women’s rights organizations and individuals in Mach Mining v.
+Deborah is also lead counsel in Sicola v.
+Cushman & Wakefield, a gender and age discrimination case brought by the former Head of Americas Research in New York state court, and Urquhart-Bradley v.
+Cushman & Wakefield, a race and gender discrimination case brought by the former Americas President of V&A for the commercial real estate giant (D.D.C.).
+Deborah regularly speaks about employment discrimination and class action practice and is active in the National Employment Lawyers’ Association, where she serves as a co-Chair of the Class and Collective Action Practice Group.
+She has co-authored Supreme Court amicus briefs on behalf of women’s rights organizations and individuals in Mach Mining v.
 Equal Employment Opportunity Commission, and on behalf of LGBT student organizations at undergraduate, graduate, and professional schools in Obergefell v.
 Hodges.